 As seen earlier, filet mignon is a steak from the tenderloin, a muscle that is hardly exercised and has fewer connective tissues.
 Therefore, it is very soft meat.
 It’s buttery and melts instantly in your mouth.

 On the flip side, the ribeye steak is a little tougher than the filet mignon.

-But, ribeye steak is considered more tender compared to other cuts, and a more juicy flavor due to its high fat content.
+But, ribeye steak is considered more tender compared to other cuts and has a more juicy flavor due to its high fat content.